danielandreif/calculator/README.md

 ### HOMEWORK Day 6&7:
  1.  - Day 6&7 homework for the calculator can be found in java -> com -> DaySixCourse -> basic/expert.
  2.  - See implementation of the parentheses in the expert calculator and afferent unit tests in expertEquationTests.
-(Tests will be updated)

 ---

 ### HOMEWORK JUnit day one:
-1. //TODO// THE ASSERTS ARE NOT DONE YET for the 3 expert op's.
+1.
      Tests can be divided as follows:
    - basicAdditionTests: tests for the addition operation including asserts.
    - expertMultiplyTests: tests for the multiply operation including asserts.
-   - expertPowTests: tests for the powerOf operation including asserts.
+   - expertEquationests: tests for the paranthesis operation including asserts.
    - expertFactTests: tests for the factorial operation including asserts.
 2. ```
    <goals>